-We are seeking enthusiastic instructors for an innovative children’s (4th-8th grade) maritime history, teambuilding and sail training program aboard historic sailing vessels.
-Starting in late August, our programs run primarily during the school year with additional opportunities to work over the summer.
+San Francisco Maritime National Park Association is seeking enthusiastic instructors for an innovative children’s (4th-8th grade) maritime history, teambuilding, and sail training program aboard historic sailing vessels.
+Starting in January, our programs run primarily during the school year with additional opportunities to work over the summer.

 Full time & Part time positions available.
-Eligible for medical and dental benefits. $15-20 per hour DOE with overtime wages and additional benefits available for overnight shifts.
+Eligible for medical and dental benefits. $22-24 per hour DOE.

 - Make history come alive!